 Tracking down individuals

 One of the main and most obvious reasons people use a private investigator is to find someone.
-Perhaps a missing family member or friend, or someone else who seems to have gone off the grid.
+Perhaps a missing family member or friend, or someone who seems to have gone off the grid.
 The time needed to find that person can vary widely — taking anywhere from a few hours to a day, to weeks or even months.
 The difference often comes down to how much actionable intelligence you have.1

 Surveillance is a big part of what PIs do, and time spent documenting the proof someone is looking for can add up fast.
 Typically, a case is completed in anywhere from 4 to 18 hours, though it can take much longer.
 2

 Compiling evidence for divorce cases makes up a considerable portion of PI work, as do insurance fraud investigations requiring observation of a subject to determine if a disability claim is true.2 Again, it all comes down to the actionable intelligence you do (or don’t) have.